enkidevs/curriculum/JavaScript/React/forms-in-react.md

 }
 ```

 The displayed `value` of the element will always be `this.state.in`.
-The `onChange` attribute is function - `handle()` that will be called on every user input.
+The `onChange` attribute is a function - `handle()` that will be called on every user input.

-To keep the displayed value in sync with user input you can make use of the `setState()` method:
+To keep the displayed value in sync with the user input the `setState()` method is used:

 ```jsx
 handle(e) {